heptarch/heptarch.github.io/drafts/tarkovsky.md

-These were carefully administered by his son, Andrei, but he was away in Mykonos for the summer and had relayed instructions to me through a sequence of intermediaries: two administrative assistants, a retired and bibulous semiotician, a colleague of Sewery Kuśmierczyk.
+These were carefully administered by his son, Andrei, but he was away in Mykonos for the summer and had relayed instructions to me through a sequence of intermediaries: two administrative assistants, a retired (and bibulous) semiotician, a visiting Polish scholar, and the various dabblers and aesthetes who s

 ---